NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 ### Sample Submission

 A `sample` submission has the same general structure as `case` submission as it will require a unique key and a link to the `case`.
 However, `sample` entities require one additional value:  `sample_type`.
-This peripheral data is required because it is necessary for any data to be interpreted.
-For example, we would need to know whether the `sample` came from tumor or normal tissue.
+This peripheral data is required because it is necessary for the data to be interpreted.
+For example, an investigator using this data would need to know whether the `sample` came from tumor or normal tissue.

 [![Dictionary Sample](images/Dictionary_Sample.png)](images/Dictionary_Sample.png "Click to see the full image.")